grame-cncm/faustdoc/mkdocs/docs/manual/remote.md

 ## faustremote

-The [faustremote](https://github.com/grame-cncm/faust/blob/master-dev/tools/faust2appls/faustremote) script (part of the Faust distribution), allows to access the remote compilation service and execute compilation requests:
+The [faustremote](https://github.com/grame-cncm/faust/blob/master-dev/tools/faust2appls/faustremote) script (part of the Faust distribution), allows you to access the remote compilation service and execute compilation requests:

 - `faustremote [<servurl>] [<platform> <arch> <srcfile>]` returns the list of *platform* and *arch* for each platform.
 When no `<servurl>` is defined, the default GRAME Faust URL service is used.
 Then a given DSP file can be compiled using a command like `faustremote osx coreaudio-qt` to return the compiled result as a ZIP file.

 - if DSP libraries are needed in the DSP program, a ZIP file containing all required resources can be prepared and sent.